 Three main categories of critical reasons include driver, vehicle, and environment.
 Driver reasons are further categorized into non-performance, recognition, decision, and performance.
 In the last report, the vast majority (87%) of accidents were caused by the driver.

 Associated factors further break down the reasons for truck crashes.
 There are hundreds of related factors noted in the report.
 Some of the most common include problems with brakes, lack of familiarity with the road, prescription or over-the-counter drug use, traffic flow interruptions, illegal maneuvers, and fatigue.
+Tired truck driver accidents also make up a large part of the crashes, however, without proof of logbook violations the cause is often subjective.

 New FMCSA Study

 The FMCSA will undertake a newly updated study to review the causes of truck accidents.
 The study is to identify the common factors associated with truck crashes to provide insight to prevent future occurrences.
 The new survey will consider the many changes in technology, vehicle safety, and driver behaviors since the last study.
 An increase in distracted driving due to using cell phones and texting is likely to contribute to some accidents.
-Using new fleet management and navigation systems along with safety features, may have caused changes in the reasons behind big rig crashes.
+Using new fleet management and navigation systems along with safety features, may have caused changes in the reasons behind big rig collisions.

 The FMCSA also hopes the study will explain how well truck safety systems perform in the prevention of serious crashes.
 The FMCSA is accepting requests and comments on how to create a new study.
 The latest research will develop a baseline of truck crash factors that will help to improve crash avoidance strategies.
 Fatal truck crashes have been increasing steadily, and the study may provide answers that can reverse the trend.
 The last review was the basis for a report sent to Congress.